 You can usually obtain this information in the land registry office.
 You need to put in a request by email, phone, fax, or in-person to access this information.
 You can also have a trusted attorney check them for you.

 The land prices in Spain also vary depending on the location and the seller.
 There’s usually some room for negotiation as it is a tradition in Spain to bargain a bit.
-Below is a table depicting the average price of buying land in various regions:
+Check below figures per m² in different regions.

 Taxes and other Costs when Buying Property in Spain